EscapefromExpansion/Escape-Vertical-Collage/README.md

 Library : tkinter and PIL

-import/export format : JPEG, JPG, WEBP, PNG, JFIF
+import/export format : JPG, JPEG, WEBP, PNG, JFIF

 No need to install, you can just download and click .exe file to use the program

+WARNING! window defender may see .exe file as a virus.
+It will delete the file almost immediately.
+You have to allow the program in the allowed list to use it.
+Make sure you allow the correct one.